WordPress optimize

 If the maximum value of your X axis is above 10, you should definitely look at the loading speed of your website.
 The total loading time of your website should be less than 10 seconds.

-Most users don't really care what values analysis tools spit out.
-The only thing that counts for them is how fast they feel the website loads.
+Most users don’t really care what values analysis tools spit out.
+The only thing that counts for them is how quickly they feel the website loads.

 If you operate a website, it is therefore important to improve this feeling of speed as much as possible.
-You can achieve this through optimal caching, above-the-fold optimization or - if your customers are located abroad - the use of a content delivery network (CDN).
+You can achieve this through optimal caching, above-the-fold optimisation or – if your customers are based abroad – the use of a content delivery network (CDN).

 Fortunately, you can also get to the bottom of this perceived loading time using waterfall charts.
 As far as we know, Webpagetest is the only free tool that differentiates between the technically measured loading time and the loading time perceived by the user.